 Through their survey responses and in discussion, panellists pointed to various pertinent factors in the industry and wider financial climate impacting on tender pricing.

-The next update to the BCIS All-in Tender Price Index will be published on 13 September 2024.
+The next update to the BCIS All-in Tender Price Index is due to be published on 7 March 2025.

 To keep up to date with the latest industry news and insights from BCIS register for our newsletter here.